spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Name of database table column is not unique

-Names of database table columns must be unique when you extend table that exists on the core level.
-Below you can find the code examples that show how to solve the described problem.
+Names of database table columns that extend core-level database tables must be unique.
+For an example of the issue and how to solve it, see the following sections.

 ### Example of code that causes an upgradability error: Name of database table column is not unique